infiniteframeworks/blog/_posts/2025-05-17-Getting Started With Jekyll on Windows (Kind Of).md

 > Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
 Think of it like a file-based CMS, without all the complexity. [...]
 Jekyll is the engine behind [GitHub Pages](https://pages.github.com), which you can use to host sites right from your GitHub repositories.

 What's not to like about that?
-However, Jekyll is written in [Ruby](https://www.ruby-lang.org/en/)and Ruby support on Windows is... well, questionable at best.
+However, Jekyll is written in [Ruby](https://www.ruby-lang.org/en/) and Ruby support on Windows is... well, questionable at best.
 There is a Ruby Installer for Windows, but it can be quirky.

 # WSL to the Rescue